ncase/anxiety/scenes/act2.md

 r: are *kinky*.

 r: I like that.
-Come to my party next weekend.
+Come to my party next weekend, babe.

 `publish("act2-party-action", ["end_run"]);`